 …to stay alive in your audiences mind you need to stay relevant.
 Investors who see the business need to differentiate themselves in times of doubt, make the most of every opportunity.

 So these ‘visionaries’ that keep spending on design in tougher times tend to emerge when the going gets easier, even stronger than before.
 This is due mainly to a much greater “share of voice” (the single widget company talking).
 So when an category as a whole has reduced its spend, the bold investors stand out from the crowd.
-On average, those organisations that invest more in design and marketing are more profitable than firms that don’t.
+On average, those organizations that invest more in design and marketing services like Candy Marketing Macnhester are more profitable than firms that don’t.

 So, how much?
 What should you be investing?